-The results for the year are set out in the Profit and Loss Account on page 12.
-The primary KPI for the year was loss of £5,000 (2018: profit of £8,000).
+The results for the year are set out in the Profit and Loss Account on page 13.
+The primary KPI for the year was a loss before tax of £5.8m, derived primarily from fair value losses in the year (2018: profit before tax £2.3m).